-It enters a loop, spawning an associated log dæmon and the MariaDB/MySQL server dæmon (connected via a pipe), waiting for the pipeline to terminate, and executing the restart logic.
+It enters a loop, spawning an associated log dæmon and the MariaDB/MySQL/Percona server dæmon (connected via a pipe), waiting for the pipeline to terminate, and executing the restart logic.

-The MariaDB/MySQL server is run via the chain of commands calculated earlier on, as a child process of the
+The MariaDB/MySQL/Percona server is run via the chain of commands calculated earlier on, as a child process of the

 People from the daemontools world will readily observe that this attempts to duplicate the logic of proper service management in shell script, but (as is ever the case with such Poor Man's service managers) does so badly.

 The pipe isn't held open by the manager process, so data can be lost if the log dæmon fails for some reason.
-This is a well-known design feature of daemontools, that has been around since 1997.
+Keeping the pipe open so that data are not lost is a well-known design feature of daemontools, that has been around since 1997.

 The log dæmon isn't independently restartable.
 Neither is the main dæmon.
 Both dæmons have to shut down in order for either to be restarted, because of course a (job control) shell operates in terms of entire pipelines.
 Independent restart has also been the daemontools norm for two decades.